 Types of tumour deposits:

-Why is this important?
-Macro-deposits are associated with worse prognosis.
+Macro-deposits are associated with a worse prognosis.
 The size of the largest tumour deposit is also used to determine the nodal stage (see Pathologic stage below).

 If no lymph nodes are involved the nodal stage is N0.
 If no lymph nodes are sent for pathological examination, the nodal stage cannot be determined and the nodal stage is listed as NX.

-Melanoma is given a metastatic stage between 0 and 1 based on the presence of cancer cells at a distant site in the body (for example the lungs).
+Melanoma is given a metastatic stage of 0 or 1 based on the presence of cancer cells at a distant site in the body (for example the lungs).
 The metastatic stage can only be determined if tissue from a distant site is submitted for pathological examination.
 Because this tissue is rarely present, the metastatic stage cannot be determined and is listed as MX.

 If the DNA becomes damaged or if it cannot be read accurately, the cell will be unable to produce the proteins it requires to function normally.
 An area of damaged DNA is called a mutation and mutations are one of the most common causes of cancer in humans.

-Why is this important?
-It is common for a melanoma to contain mutations.
+It is common for melanoma to contain mutations.
 These mutations involve genes that allow melanoma cancer cells to grow faster than normal cells.

-Your tumor will be automatically tested for mutations if any of the following conditions are met:
+Your tissue will be automatically tested for mutations if any of the following conditions are met:

 In many hospitals, pathologists perform molecular tests to look for mutations in the following genes: